 Dulcimer tabs, (and Mountain Dulcimer Tabs) have been around for generations to help you easily learn songs.
 They are commonly used for all kinds of stringed and fretted instruments including guitar, banjo, mandolin and dobro, just to name a few.
+One of the most common ways to learn how to play the dulcimer is by reading tablature tabs, or “tab” for short.
+Dulcimer tablature is a simple and easy-to-read system that allows you to learn how to play your favorite songs on the dulcimer.

-The best way to learn, is to find a song that you know and love, so that you can play along with it.
 Check out our huge range of Free Dulcimer Tabs to get you started.

 Enjoy this video from BanjoLemonade which goes through it all step by step.